nadirahdurr/JointSavingsTransactions/README.md

 # Joint Savings Account

-This is a smart contract that is a joint savings account that only accepts two user addresses.
-The account holders are able to deposit and withdraw eth.
+This smart contract is a joint savings account and only accepts two account addresses.
+The account holders are able to deposit and withdraw eth from the contract.

 **This project was created using the following libaries and dependancies:**